peppolautoriteit-nl/SI12-phase-out/documentation/SI12-phase-out.md

 No AccountingCostCode field | Use AccountingCost OR update NLCIUS?
 No cost center accounting field | Use AccountingCost No validation of line-level calculation | If this is wanted, use Peppol BIS, which does have line-level calculation validation
-Mandatory KvK or OIN | In Peppol BIS (with NL rules), KvK or OIN is only mandatory if the optional LegalIdentifier is used.
+Mandatory KvK or OIN | Use Peppol BIS (with NL rules), where KvK or OIN is only mandatory if the optional LegalIdentifier is used.